Repo-Factory/Learn-Chinese/README.md

 to scrape from other chinese databases, and the number of desired translations can be chosen through the settings.py file in the app module

+DEPENDENCIES AND STYSTEM REQUIREMENTS

+As of now I can only guarantee that the program will run on Windows, provided python3 is installed.
+Because of the key logging functionality, I haven't been able to get everything to work out of the box for linux (I've only tried using WSL server - Ubuntu 20.04).
+Theoretically pynput works with linux but there are some setup requirements.
+Even after getting an X server properly running for GUI functions the program wasn't logging the keys.
+I'm going to keep working on that But I have proven that but the program works following these steps:

+- Have python3 installed without issues on a Windows computer
+- Create new directory and copy in app.py as well as the files in the root directory of this project
+- Create a virtual environment and run python -m pip install -r requirements.txt
+- Manually run python -m pip install pynput and python -m pip install lxml